crazyscientist/deliveryboy/doc/quick.rst

     This is PID 12113 run by root with value: date
     >>> print(sudo_test("time"))
     This is PID 12115 run by root with value: time

+.. important:: Always use the decorator with parenthesis!